rigaya/NVEnc/NVEncC_Options.en.md

 **Parameters**

   - model=&lt;string&gt;
-    Set model file path.
-Always required.
+    Set internal model version of libvmaf, or external model file path.
+Default is internal "vmaf_v0.6.1".

-    For example, download model file "vmaf_v0.6.1.pkl" and "vmaf_v0.6.1.pkl.model" from [link](https://github.com/Netflix/vmaf/tree/master/model) and put them in the same folder, and set the path by this option.
-(Please check the example below.)
+    When using model file, download json format model files from
+    [link](https://github.com/Netflix/vmaf/tree/master/model) and set the path by this option.

   - threads=&lt;int&gt;  (default: 0)
     CPU thread(s) to calculate vmaf score.
 Default is to use all physical cores.